myarotskaya/architecture-center/docs/data/solutions/natural-language-processing.md

 ![](./images/nlp-pipeline.png)

-Free-form text processing is performed against documents containing paragraphs of text to perform other
+## When to use this solution

-Free-form text processing can used for classifying documents, such as labeling documents as sensitive or spam to support subsequent processing or search.

-Another use for free-form text processing is summarization of text content by identifying the entities present in the document.
+NLP can be use to classify documents, such as labeling documents as sensitive or spam to support subsequent processing or search.
+Another use for NLP is summarization of text content by identifying the entities present in the document.
 On their own, the important entities in the document can be used to tag the documents with keywords enabling search and retrieval.
 The entities might themselves be combined into topics, and the summarization instead describes the important topics present in each document.
 The detected topics may be used to categorize the documents for navigation, or to enumerate related documents given a selected topic.
 Alternately, the text may be scored for sentiment to assess the positive or negative tone of the document.
 These approaches use many techniques from natural language processing, such as:

 - **Tokenizer**: Splitting the text into words or phrases.
 - **Stemming and lemmatization**: normalizing words so that that different forms map to the canonical word with the same meaning.
 For example, "running" and "ran" map to "run."